IDQDD/rocket.bot/readme.md

 node easybot.js
 ```

-### 2. Backend
+### 2. Deploing Backend

 Backend is a python application that uses the FastAPI framework and the pybatfish library.
-Note: py-batfish comes with pandas (Data analysisi library) version 0.26.x, but the application uses the function .to_markdown() that appeared since version 1.0.0.
+Note: pybatfish comes with pandas (Data analysisi library) version 0.26.x, but the application uses the function .to_markdown() that appeared since version 1.0.0.
 So packages must be installed in order: first install pybatfish, next - pandas.

 ```
 pip3 install pybatfish